ndqvinh2109/ts_test/README.md

 # Trusting social test

-## Task 1 to sort the input phone number file and output file where all the actual activation date of phone number are found.
+## Task 1
+Sort the input phone number file and output file where all the actual activation date of phone number are found.

 ### The implementation approach